Internet-of-People/hydra-airdrop-2/README.md

 I received fewer Hydras than expected
 =====================================

 If you find an address is credited with fewer Hydras than expected, please remember that your wallet generates change addresses everytime you send a transaction.
+See also [this article](https://iop.global/change-addresses/) for more information.
 Depending on their balance during the snapshot phases, these addresses might also be eligible.
 You can get a list of all addresses in your wallet--including change addresses--by running `listaddressgroupings` in the console found in your IoP Core Wallet under *Help->Debug Window->Console*.
 To find out which of these is eligible for registration, you can compare them against the snapshot data [here](src/data/snapshots.json).
 Registration will be open until Monday, January 14, 2:00 PM UTC.
 After registration closes, we will update this repository with the full registration data.